tiepdotme/samwize.com/_posts/2018-03-21-nested-uiviewcontrollers-using-container-views.markdown

 [Container view controller](https://developer.apple.com/library/content/featuredarticles/ViewControllerPGforiPhoneOS/ImplementingaContainerViewController.html) is a new concept from iOS 5.

-Yet prior to iOS 5, we have always been using containers, just that we didn't know, and it is not exposed publicly.
+Yet prior to iOS 5, we have always been using containers, just that we didn't know..

-`UINavigationController`, `UITabBarController`, and `UISplitViewController` -- they are all container view controllers!
+`UINavigationController`, `UITabBarController`, and `UISplitViewController` -- they are all container view controllers, without us knowing!

 ## What is a container?